AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  If you continue to face issues, contact your Adobe Account Team or send an email to grp-Magento-HelpCenterLoginIssues@adobe.com.
 Please specify your name and the email associated with your account.

-## I used shared access and clicked on Support, but when I opened a new ticket, the Organization dropdown is not displayed
+## I used shared access and clicked on [!UICONTROL Support], but when I opened a new ticket, the [!UICONTROL Organization] dropdown is not displayed

  **Problem:** I switched to the Shared Access account but cannot access the **[!UICONTROL Support tab]** (for example).